jbloomlab/dms_tools2/docs/dms2_bcsubamplicons.rst

    \-\-chartype
     If ``chartype`` is ``codon`` then ``--refseq`` must provide a valid coding sequence (length a multiple of 3).

-   \-\-maxreadtrim
-    This option exists because it appears that Illumina runs of a given read length don't always return all of the reads with exactly that read length.

    \-\-purgeread
     Why would you want to purge some of the read pairs?
 You may be trying to determine whether sequencing to a higher depth will improve your results.
 If you set ``--purgeread`` to a value > 0 (say 0.5), you'll see how the results would be affected if you had fewer reads.
 If these results are noticeably worse, this supports that idea that you might be in regime where more reads would help.